isomerpages/psd-psc-sch/pages/contact-us.md

         - 100 Victoria Street #08-01
         - Singapore 188064
 contacts:
-  - title: General Enquiries & Feedback
+  - title: General Enquiries & Feedback\
-    content:
-    - You may wish to submit your feedback via the [feedback form](https://www.psc.gov.sg/feedback) or write in to us at psc@psd.gov.sg.
+   You may wish to submit your feedback via the [feedback form](https://www.psc.gov.sg/feedback) or write in to us at psc@psd.gov.sg.

 ---